Darton State College Health Sciences Department | HT - Admission Requirements

 |Prior laboratory work experience||1 point|

-- Applicants with the greatest number of points are selected until the class positions are filled.
-Class space is limited to 12 seats and can vary based upon clinical site availability.
+- Applicants with the highest point accumulation are selected until the class positions are filled.
+Class space is limited to 20 seats.

 - Documented or prior laboratory work experience is encouraged.